barclay742/quartz/content/Folder 1/Zettalkasten Note-taking.md

 Zettalkasten translate from German to Slip-Box.

-The Queue -> Literature Notes -> Evergreen Notes
+The Queue -> Literature Notes -> Permanent Notes